filipefalcaos/mlaas-fi/README.md

 - Frost
 - Rain/Snow (severity $s$)

-### Text Faults
-The available text faults in _mlaas-fi_ and their parameters are listed below.

-- Missing Block (TODO)
-- Missing Words (TODO)
-- OCR Error (TODO)

 ## Using Datasets
 _mlaas-fi_ requires a dataset to run experiments.
 Valid image datasets are are tarball files that should expand to a single directory with the dataset images.

 ### Study Datasets
-Five datasets were used in [PAPER CITATION] to evaluate the robustness of MLaaS services to data
+Five datasets were used in [TODO: PAPER CITATION] to evaluate the robustness of MLaaS services to data
 faults:

 - Celebrity Recognition: A random sample of 500 aligned and cropped images from the CelebA dataset [2].